craftcms/docs/docs/5.x/system/control-panel.md

 The appearance and organization of the control panel can differ based on what types of content you’ve set up, your permissions, user preferences, and the environment—but the general structure will always be the same.

+Craft also has multiple [editions](../editions.md), some of which give you access to additional control panel features.

 <BrowserShot
     url="https://my-craft-project.ddev.site/admin/entries/exhibits/38"
     id="tour"